 1. Don’t be afraid to reach out to expert help

-For people coming from backgrounds of abuse, trauma and neglect, it is highly recommended that they enlist the help of a qualified therapist to help them learn to restructure how they see others and acquire the techniques needed to build trust.
+For people coming from backgrounds of abuse, trauma, and neglect, it is highly recommended that they enlist the help of a qualified therapist to help them learn to restructure how they see others and acquire the techniques needed to build trust.

-This is not a quick process, but well worth the investment so that the people with fear of emotional intimacy can truly experience intimacy in all its forms.
+This is not a quick process, but well worth the investment so that the people with the fear of emotional intimacy can truly experience intimacy in all its forms.